 Huawei P40 Pro Plus

 We have just mentioned that with no Google apps, we cannot recommend Huawei phones at the moment, but we have to speak about this phone just because it is a little technological masterpiece.
-It is the first one in the world to feature a 10 times native zoom lens of the periscope kind that gives you unprecedented zoom quality.
+It was the first one in the world to feature a 10 times native zoom lens of the periscope kind that gives you unprecedented zoom quality.
 Not only that, it has a secondary 3 times telephoto zoom lens for those who still want great clarity at more reasonable zoom levels.
-Heck, you can probably use this phone instead of binoculars!
-Huawei's efforts to make the best phone camera are certainly giving results, too bad the software issues are mostly keeping it away from people's hands.
-The P40 Pro Plus is a little camera wonder that serves as a good example of what future phones will bring us.

 Sony Xperia 1 II